bozsahin/cogs517-philosophy-of-cogsci/README.md

 30% Presentation of material AND its related material, level of involvement in discussions online and offline.

 40% Weekly quiz (total of 12 quizzes, max.
 10 count toward grade.
-Quiz topics are usually topics discussed in current topics, or the one before or after, or the reading assignment of the week.)
+Quiz topics are usually topics discussed in current topics, or the one before or after, or from the reading assignment of the week.)